Toluwaa-o/todo_app_task/README.md

 #### Features:
 - **Task Categorization**: Tasks can be categorized into **High**, **Medium**, and **Low** priority.
 - **Task Management**: Add, edit, and remove tasks as needed.
-- **Dark Mode**: Toggle between light and dark modes with the preference stored in local storage.
+- **Dark Mode**: Toggle between light and dark modes using the sun/moon icon that appears in the `/tasks` page with the preference stored in local storage.
 - **Persistent Data**: Data is stored in local storage to persist tasks across sessions.
 - **User-friendly UI**: Clean, responsive design for a seamless experience across devices.